-With a pair of fine point tweezers or a tick removal tool, grasp the tick as close to the skin as possible and pull outward with a slow, even force, pulling in the opposite direction to how the tick entered the skin.
+See Pictures Below- With a pair of fine point tweezers or a tick removal tool, grasp the tick as close to the skin as possible and pull outward with a slow even force, pulling in the opposite direction to how the tick entered the skin.

 DO NOT JERK OR TWIST THE TICK.
-This might tear the head and mouth parts from the tick's body and can push tick fluids directly into your skin or blood stream.
+This might tear the head and mouth parts from the tick's body and can push the tick's fluid directly into your skin or blood stream.

 DO NOT USE YOUR FINGERS TO REMOVE THE TICK.
 Squeezing the tick could cause it to release the contents of its body into the wound.
-Remember, you can contract Rocky Mountain Spotted Fever simply by handling ticks and having their excretions absorbed through your skin.
+Remember, you can contract Rocky Mountain Spotted Fever simply by handling ticks and allowing their excretions to be absorbed through your skin.
 The time it takes to transmit tick borne diseases varies.

-DO NOT ATTEMPT TO REMOVE THE TICK WITH CHEMICALS (such as nail polish remover, liquid soap, kerosene, oils, etc) OR BY HEATING IT WITH A MATCH.
-This can kill the tick before it disengages its mouthparts.
+DO NOT ATTEMPT TO REMOVE THE TICK WITH CHEMICALS (such as nail polish or remover, liquid soap, kerosene, oils, etc) OR BY HEATING IT WITH A MATCH.
+This can annoy or even kill the tick before it disengages its mouthparts.
 It can also cause the tick to regurgitate its contents into the wound, increasing the likelihood of transmitting a number of diseases.

 WASH THE TICK ATTACHMENT SITE.
 Once the tick is removed, use warm soapy water and/or rubbing alcohol to clean the spot where the tick was attached.
 You can also apply an antibiotic ointment to help protect the bite site from additional contamination and secondary infections.

 OK, I WAS BITTEN- NOW WHAT?

-DO NOT WAIT FOR A RASH OR SYMPTOMS TO APPEAR TO TAKE ACTION.
-Do NOT wait for a rash to appear!
-Less than 50% of people with Lyme report a rash, and less than 10% of children nationwide have one.
+DO NOT WAIT FOR A RASH OR SYMPTOMS TO APPEAR TO TAKE ACTION NOW.
+Less than 30% of people with Lyme report a rash, and less than 10% of children nationwide have one.
 Do NOT wait for the disease to spread throughout your body and for symptoms to appear before being treated.
 In highly endemic areas treating the tick bite as soon as possible may help reduce the incidence of contracting Lyme and other tick borne diseases.
-(See recommendations for treatment below.)
+(See recommendations for treatment here.)

-SAY NO TO THE OLD "ONE DOSE OF ANTIBIOTICS" TREATMENT.
-The "one dose of Doxycycline after a tick bite" theory, which some health care professionals once believed was curative, has not been proven or accepted to be an effective means of preventing Lyme or other tick borne diseases, or in reducing the number of reported cases.
-In fact, the old theory has been disproven by later studies.
-Remember- pathogens found in ticks can travel through the blood stream or skin and will spread throughout your body in a manner of minutes.
+SAY NO, NO, NO TO THE OLD "ONE DOSE OF ANTIBIOTICS" TREATMENT.
+The "one dose of Doxycycline after a tick bite" theory, which some health care professionals once believed was curative, is not an effective means of preventing Lyme or other tick borne diseases.
+In fact, that old theory was disproven by several later studies.
+Remember- pathogens found in ticks can travel through the blood stream or skin and some can spread throughout your body in a manner of minutes.
 In other words, once you are bitten you have a good chance of contracting one or more tick borne diseases.

-IF ROCKY MOUNTAIN SPOTTED FEVER IS SUSPECTED TREAT WITH A FULL COURSE OF ANTIBIOTICS IMMEDIATELY!
-Do not wait for test results and do not wait for a rash to appear.
-All major health care agencies recommend treating first and asking questions later if Rocky Mountain Spotted Fever (RMSF) is even suspected.
+IF ROCKY MOUNTAIN SPOTTED FEVER, ANAPLASMOSIS OR EHRLICHIOSIS IS SUSPECTED TREAT WITH A FULL COURSE OF ANTIBIOTICS IMMEDIATELY!
+Do not wait for symptoms, test results or for a rash to appear.
+All major health care institutions recommend treating first and asking questions later if Rocky Mountain Spotted Fever (RMSF), Ehrlichiosis or Anaplasmosis is even suspected.
 RMSF is not limited to the mountainous areas in the west as its name would imply.
-RMSF and other spotted fevers are found in most states in the USA.
-Five of those states- North Carolina, Tennessee, Arkansas, Oklahoma, Missouri- currently have the most reported cases.
-You do not need to be bitten by a tick to contract RMSF- simply handling ticks increases the risk of contracting the sometimes fatal disease.
+RMSF and many newly discovered spotted fevers are found in most states in the USA, if not all.

 NO ONE LIKES TO TAKE MEDICINE!

 TAKE ALL OF YOUR PRESCRIBED MEDICATIONS.
 When taking doxycycline (and other antibiotics) be sure to complete the full course prescribed even if you are not feeling sick or feel better in a few days.
 You can ask your doctor or pharmacist if you can take your medication with food rather than on an empty stomach to avoid possible gastrointestinal symptoms.
 To help prevent a yeast infection and maintain good digestive health, taking a good quality pro-biotic during and after treatment has been reported to be beneficial.

 DO I HAVE TO HAVE A BLOOD TEST?

-SAVE YOUR MONEY- TESTING IS NOT RECOMMENDED WITHIN 30 DAYS OF A TICK BITE.
-Tests for Lyme and some other tick borne diseases are known to not produce positive results immediately following a tick bite (unless you had prior exposure).
-It can take 4-6 weeks, for example, for someone to build up detectable levels of antibodies to Lyme disease that can be detected, rendering early test results useless.
-Additionally, in other stages of infection the tests have been determined to be highly inaccurate, producing many false-negatives.
 A Johns Hopkins study (2005) indicated approximately 75% of people with Lyme disease tested negative using the standard recommended testing methods.
-Treatment with antibiotics may affect test results.
+Also, many things can affect Lyme test results.
 Remember- a negative test does NOT rule out a Lyme infection and there is no such thing as having a "borderline" or "slightly" positive test (that is like being a little bit pregnant).
 Positive is positive, unless proven otherwise.

 Get It Right!
 Treat The Bite!